 As they grew, the children would need even more—clothing, food, education—and Naomi knew she had no way to adequately provide it all.
 When she stopped to look at her life, all she could see was a mess.
 In her despair, however, she thought back to her life before, and with a penitent heart, she began to pray.

-Tarak still disapproved of Christianity, so Naomi didn't tell him she had repented of her neglect toward God, or that she was praying for their family's restoration, or that part of that restoration meant Tarak's sobriety.
+Tarak still disapproved of her faith in Jesus, so Naomi didn't tell him she had repented of her neglect toward God, or that she was praying for their family's restoration, or that part of that restoration meant Tarak's sobriety.

-When Gospel for Asia pastor Zaafir came to their village, though, she began talking with him frequently and even going to church again.
-As she grew in the Lord, Pastor Zaafir helped her enroll her children in the local Bridge of Hope center, where Oppilmani and Sadhya excelled in their studies and learned about Jesus.
+When GFA-supported pastor Zaafir came to their village, though, she began talking with him frequently and even going to church again.
+She also found a way to help her children by enrolling them in the local Bridge of Hope center, where Oppilmani and Sadhya excelled in their studies and were given a new reason to hope for a better life.

 For a short while, Tarak allowed Naomi's revival, but soon his animosity returned.
-He began verbally abusing his wife when she attended church and insisting that the whole family follow his religion.
+He began verbally abusing his wife when she attended worship services.

 In the heat of constant opposition, Naomi lessened her church attendance, but she refused to give it up entirely.
 As she continued praying for her family, a bigger crisis began brewing in Tarak's life.